Leberwurscht/PySa/README.md

 Dependencies: only numpy, scipy and matplotlib.

-Only tested on Ubuntu Linux.
-It uses the multiprocessing module for plotting and might need changes to run on Windows.
+Tested on Ubuntu Linux and Windows.

 Screenshot: